 Ultimately, the answer is that “resetting a computer wipes away the current state of the software, including any problems that have developed, and allows it to start over from square one.”
 It’s easier and faster to start from a clean state than identify and fix any problems that may be occurring — in fact, in some cases, it may be impossible to fix problems without beginning from that clean state.

-- › How to Turn off an iPad
+- › How to Restart an Apple TV

 - › How to Fix Adobe Photoshop CC If It’s Crashing or Slow